-Failure to comply with a condition imposed on a premises licence or club premises certificate is a criminal offence, which on conviction is punishable by an unlimited fine and/or six months imprisonment.
+Failure to comply with a condition imposed on a Premises Licence or Club Premises Certificate is a criminal offence, which on conviction is punishable by an unlimited fine and/or six months imprisonment.

-The following list of proposed model conditions has been produced by BCP Council Licensing Authority in order to assist applicants for the grant or variation of premises licences or club premises certificates when drafting the contents of the operating schedule (Part M of the application form).
+The following list of proposed model conditions has been produced by the Licensing Authority in order to assist applicants for the grant or variation of Premises Licence or Club Premises Certificate when drafting the contents of the operating schedule (Part M of the application form).
 The operating schedule should set out the steps (proposed conditions) the applicant will take to promote the four licensing objectives should the application be granted.

-The licensing objectives are -
+The licensing objectives are;